Last Updated on

 First off, we’ll look into meat alternatives, because the ‘protein’ portion of the meal is the thing that most people worry about replacing.

-Bear in mind though, after a while this because less of an issue.
+Bear in mind though, after a while this becomes less of an issue.
 There’s protein in everything, as long as you’re eating enough calories from a variety of whole foods, you’ll be absolutely fine.
-Read this post about how vegans get their protein if you’re worried.
+Read this post if you’re worried.
+But don’t worry.
+Just make sure you’re eating enough.

 After being vegan for a while, by the way, you’ll broaden your mind regarding what constitutes a meal.